-- 3.21 The Cheshire East Site Allocations and Development Policies Document (SADPD) will form the second part of the Local Plan.
-It will set non-strategic and detailed planning policies to guide planning decisions and allocate additional sites for development to assist in meeting the overall development requirements set out in the LPS. - 3.22 The Publication Draft SADPD was published for six weeks consultation between the 19 August and 30 September 2019.
-The responses received are currently being carefully considered by the council. - 3.23 Although the preparation of the SADPD has some way to go, the draft SPD has been prepared in a way that is consistent with, and supplementary to, emerging planning policies.
-Whilst this is not a legal or national planning policy requirement, this approach provides opportunity for this SPD to complement and support the implementation of future development plan policies too. - 3.24 Relevant draft policies in the Publication Draft SADPD currently include: - GEN 1: Design Principles.
+- 3.19 The Cheshire East Site Allocations and Development Policies Document ("SADPD") will form the second part of the Local Plan.
+It will set non-strategic and detailed planning policies to guide planning decisions and allocate additional sites for development to assist in meeting the overall development requirements set out in the LPS. - 3.20 The Revised Publication Draft SADPD was published for representations between the 19 October and 23 December 2020.
+Further details about this can be found on the Council 's website: www.cheshireeast.gov.uk/localplan - 3.21 The draft SPD has been prepared in a way that is consistent with, and supplementary to, emerging planning policies.
+Whilst this is not a legal or national planning policy requirement, this approach provides opportunity for this SPD to complement and support the implementation of future development plan policies too. - 3.22 Relevant policies in the Revised Publication Draft SADPD include: - GEN 1: Design Principles.
 This policy identifies a number of criteria that all developments are expected to meet.
-These include development contributing positively to the borough's quality of place, creating safe places, be accessible and inclusive, integrating car and cycle parking and making appropriate arrangements for recycling and waste management including bin storage and collection. - HOU 4: Houses in multiple occupation.
-This policy states that the change of use of a dwelling to a HMO will be permitted subject to criteria, including impact on: the character and appearance of the property or the local area; on-street car parking levels; the capacity of local services/facilities and the amenity or the environment of surrounding occupiers.
+These include development contributing positively to the borough's quality of place, creating safe places, be accessible and inclusive, integrating car and cycle parking and making appropriate arrangements for recycling and waste management including bin storage and collection. - ENV 7: Climate change.
+This policy states tht development proposals should implement opportunities to retrofit resistence and resilience measures in the existing building stock and optimise energy efficiency. - HOU 4: Houses in multiple occupation.
+This policy states that the change of use of a dwelling to a HMO will be permitted provided that the number of existing HMOs within a 50 metre radius of an application site does not exceed 10% of all dwellings and proposals must not result in the 'sandwiching' of an existing single household (C3) between two HMOs.

+Additional criteria include that the development would not have an adverse impact upon the character and appearance of the property or the local area; on-street car parking levels; the capacity of local services/facilities and the amenity or the environment of surrounding occupiers.
+The property must also be of a size suitable for the proposed use, including outdoor amenity space, provision of cycle parking and waste storage.